 St. Margaret Mary Catholic Church, Winter Park

-Allan Enright Keen received a Bachelor of Arts (BA) degree in Economics from Rollins College, and a Master of Business Administration (MBA) from the Crummer Graduate School of Business at Rollins.
-In 2010, an Honorary Doctor of Humane Letters (LHD) degree was awarded to Keen at the College’s annual Commencement.
-He is the Chairman and CEO of The Keewin Real Property Company, a real estate development, investment, and Brokerage Company located in Winter Park, FL.
-Founded in 1978, Keewin had entitled, developed and/or marketed over 15,000 single-family and townhome residential lots, making the company the largest residential lot developer in Central Florida.
-In addition, the Company has represented numerous corporations and other clients in the acquisition of real estate, including acting as the exclusive real estate broker for the purchase of over 1,000 acres of land that is today Universal Studios Florida.
-Keen and Keewin have been involved in over $500 Million dollars of real estate transactions since the company’s formation.
+Allan received his Bachelor of Arts in Economics from Rollins College, and an MBA from the Roy E. Crummer Graduate School of Business at Rollins.
+In 2010, an Honorary Doctor of Humane Letters (DHL) degree was awarded to Allan at the college’s annual Commencement.
+Allan is the Chairman, Founder and CEO of The Keewin Real Property Company, a real estate development, investment, and brokerage company located in Winter Park, FL.
+Founded in 1978, Keewin has entitled, developed and/or marketed about 17,000 single-family and townhome residential lots, making the company one of the largest residential lot developers in Central Florida.
+In addition, the company has represented numerous corporations and clients in the acquisition and/or sale of real estate, including acting as the exclusive real estate broker for the purchase of more than 1,500 acres of land that is today Universal Studios Florida.
+Allan and Keewin have been involved in more than $750 million worth of real estate transactions since the company’s formation.

-Keen was named one of Florida’s Five Outstanding Young Men by the Florida Jaycees in 1978, and honored as the Winter Park Chamber of Commerce Citizen of the Year in 2002.
-In addition, Keen was featured in a front-page article in the Wall Street Journal in May 1986.
+In November 2018, Allan received the Knight of the Order of St. Gregory the Great award conferred by Pope Francis and presented by the Bishop of Orlando, John Noonan.
+Allan was named one of Florida’s Five Outstanding Young Men by the Florida Jaycees in 1978 and honored as the Winter Park Chamber of Commerce Citizen of the Year in 2002.
+In addition, Allan was featured in a front-page article in the Wall Street Journal in May 1986.

-Mr. Keen is married and has two (2) daughters.
-He is a member of St. Margaret Mary Catholic Church in Winter Park.
+Allan is married with two daughters and is a member of St. Margaret Mary Catholic Church in Winter Park.

 Most Precious Blood, Oviedo